Orthotospovirus: Epidemiology

 Tospoviruses are prevalent in warm climates in regions with a high population of thrips.
 For instance TSWV is an agricultural pest in Asia, America, Europe and Africa.
 Over the past 15 years outbreaks of Tomato spotted wilt disease have become more prevalent in these regions.
 Therefore, TSWV is described as an emerging viral disease of plants.
 The increased prevalence is largely because of the successful survival of the thrips vector Frankliniella occidentalis.
 Another thrips, Scirtothrips dorsalis, has also been implicated in the transmission of at least three tospoviruses, but there remains some controversy over its efficiency as a vector.
 Immunological testing and vector-competence studies suggest that S. dorsalis may represents a non-transmitting carrier for some strains of virus.

 The success of this virus has also been attributed to the acquisition of a gene in the M segment of the genome which encodes a movement protein.
 This protein allows the virus to infect a wide range of hosts.
 The gene encoding this protein was likely acquired by recombination from either a plant host or from another plant virus.

 Management

 Control of these diseases is difficult.
 One of the reasons for this is that the wide host range allows the viruses to successfully overseason from one crop to the next.
 To prevent spread of the virus infected plants should be immediately removed away from neighbouring plants.
 Control of insects, especially thrips, is important to reduce spread of the virus by vectors.

 Taxonomy

-The genus contains the following species, listed by scientific name and followed by the exemplar virus of the species:
+The genus contains the following species, listed by scientific name and followed by the common name: